ZhifeiDou/Transformer_RL_Portfolio_Optimization/README.md

 **Keywords:** [Transformer, LSTM, Proximal Policy Optimization (PPO), Quadratic Programming (QP), Differential Sharpe Ratio]

-**Project Abstract:** This article explores the use of Transformer models within a Deep Reinforcement Learning (DRL) framework for portfolio optimization.
+**Project Abstract:** This project explores the use of Transformer models within a Deep Reinforcement Learning (DRL) framework for portfolio optimization.
 Inspired by the paper ‘Deep Reinforcement Learning for Optimal Portfolio Allocation’, by the JP Morgan AI Research Group, as financial markets grow increasingly complex, traditional methods, such as Mean-Variance Optimization